Confused about Asbestos

 - Friable means any material that contains fibres in the form of powder.
 It can crumble and reduced to dust by hand pressure.
 Examples of friable material lose sprayed roofing insulation.

 Damage and deterioration will increase the friability of asbestos materials.
-Aging, continual movement, water, physical impact can release fibres.
-Cutting, grinding, sawing, or drilling break the materials down releasing fibre.
+Aging, continual movement, water, the physical impact can release fibres.
+Cutting, grinding, sawing, or drilling breaks the materials down releasing fibre.
 This can result in harmful airborne fibres.

 Since 1985 asbestos was no longer used in products To my knowledge, there was no recall of products.
 I assume large stockpiles of product still remained for years afterwards.